snowplow-archive/snowplow.github.com/_posts/2015-06-02-schema-guru-0.1.0-released-for-deriving-json-schemas-from-jsons.md

   "additionalProperties" : false
 {% endhighlight %}

-You can see that our JSON Schema contains two properties, where:
+You can see that our generated JSON Schema now contains two properties, where:

-1. The `id` property could be a UUID String or a small Integer
+1. The `id` property could be a UUID string or a small integer
-2. The `length` property could be a small Integer or null
+2. The `length` property could be a small integer or null

-As you can see we generate a pretty strict schema, where the "additionalProperties" setting rules out any properties not observed in the instances fed to Schema Guru.
+As you can see we generate a pretty strict schema, where the `additionalProperties` setting rules out any properties not observed in the instances fed to Schema Guru.
+We're planning on adding options to Schema Guru to make these types of settings more "tunable".

 <h2><a name="help">5.
 Getting help</a></h2>